istio/istio.io/content/en/docs/setup/install/istioctl/index.md

 - charts in GitHub, e.g., `istioctl install --charts https://github.com/istio/istio/releases/download/1.6.0/istio-1.6.0-linux-arm64.tar.gz`

 Local file system charts and profiles can be customized by editing the files in `manifests/`.
-For extensive changes, it's recommended to make a copy of this directory and make changes to the copy. `istioctl` requires the same file layout as in `manifests` to be preserved.
+For extensive changes, we recommend making a copy of the `manifests` directory and make changes there.
+Note, however, that the content layout as in `manifests` to be preserved.

 Profiles, found under `manifests/profiles/`, can be edited and new ones added by creating new files with the